nadireag/sql-challenge/README.md

    connection = engine.connect()
    ```

-* Consult [SQLAlchemy documentation](https://docs.sqlalchemy.org/en/latest/core/engines.html#postgresql) for more information.

-2. Create a histogram to visualize the most common salary ranges for employees.
+1. Create a histogram to visualize the most common salary ranges for employees.

-3. Create a bar chart of average salary by title.
+2. Create a bar chart of average salary by title.